How To Get Rid of Baby Gas FAST

 - and some brands use the ingredient known as sodium bicarbonate.

-Despite there not being many studies or evidence to definitely tell us whether or not gripe water is an effective remedy for baby gas, there are lots of naturalistic mamas who swear by it.
+Despite there not being many studies and little evidence to tell us whether or not gripe water is an effective remedy for baby gas, there are lots of naturalistic mamas who swear by it through anecdotal experience.
+In fact, one study done in 2015 claimed “GW administration does not seem to prevent infantile colic and on the other hand, may be associated with vomiting and constipation.“

-Gripe water isn’t just advertised to help with baby gas though, many products state that it can possibly help relieve gas, fussiness, colic, hiccups, and teething discomforts!
+Gripe water isn’t just advertised to help with baby gas though, many products state that it can possibly help relieve gas, fussiness, colic, hiccups, and teething discomforts.
+However, it’s also important to be mindful that gripe water is considered a dietary supplement, meaning, it’s not regulated by the Food and Drug Administration (FDA).

 What are gas drops?